 - 3-4 Tablespoons of raw organic sugar

 Add your sugar, mix and let it sit a minute.
 Pour vinegar over to cover.
-Place plastic lid on and shake or stir with wooden spoon – no metal!!
+Place plastic lid on and shake or stir with a wooden spoon – no metal!!

 Take lid off and cover with cheesecloth or a coffee filter – leave out for 24-48 hours.

 Remove cloth, replace lid.
 Shake daily for a couple of days.

 Then place in fridge for a few more days.
 Shake daily.
 Total ferment is 1 week to 2 weeks.
 Taste it after 1 week to see if you like it.
 Strain.
 Store 6-12 month refrigerator.